-DCSS Australia delivers this program in close partnership with the Victorian Department of Justice - Fines Victoria (WDP Team) and NSW Department of Finance Services & Innovation - NSW Revenue Office, Legal Aid (WDO Team) as well as many of our other Community Partners.
+DCSS Australia delivers this program in close partnership with the Victorian (VIC) Department of Justice - Fines Victoria (WDP Team), New South Wales (NSW) Revenue Office (WDO Team), Western Australia (WA) Department of Justice (WDP Team), Queensland (QLD) Fines Enforcement (SPER WDP Team), as well as many of our other Community Partners which you can find here.

-Our approach utilises the unique perspectives of the direct personal life experiences of each of our volunteers.
+Diverse Communities and Social Services (DCSS Australia) approach utilizes the unique perspectives of the direct personal life experiences of each of our volunteers.
 We are rapidly expanding our services and programs, as well as partnering with other community organisations to help people within the community to reach their goals!

 To be eligible for this program, the participant must fall under the following categories of eligibility: